Aws12505/emp_profile/docs/WeeklyScheduleAPI.md

 ### 1. Data Preparation

-- Ensure all employee data is complete before sending the request
+- Only send `emp_info_id` in schedule entries - employee details are retrieved automatically
 - Validate time formats on the frontend to prevent server-side errors
-- Include all required employee skills and employment information
+- Ensure `emp_info_id` exists and is valid before sending requests

 ### 2. Error Handling